Streets of Rage 2 - Mega Drive box art

 The Rocket

-A rocket-themed stage that introduces vertical elements and one of the game's most memorable set-pieces.
+A rocket-themed stage with vertical elements and one of the game's most memorable set-pieces - fighting across launch scaffolding under pressure.

 STAGE 7